-The following table sets forth, for the periods indicated, the reported high and low quoted closing prices of our common stock, warrants and units on the Nasdaq National Market commencing from November 3, 2005 and prior to such time on the OTC Bulletin Board since December 10, 2004, the date our legal predecessor, ISE, first became a public company.
+The following table sets forth, for the periods indicated, the reported high and low quoted closing prices of our common stock, warrants and units on the OTC Bulletin Board since December 10, 2004, the date our legal predecessor, ISE, first became a public company.
 Prior to August 25, 2005, the date ISE acquired us and subsequently merged with and into us, Navios was a privately held company and there was no public trading market for our securities and the information presented below prior to that date reflects the trading activity of ISE, our legal predecessor.
 The information presented subsequent to August 25, 2005, reflects the trading activity of us for the period subsequent to us becoming a publicly traded company.
 Prior to December 10, 2004, there was no established public trading market for our common stock.

-On December 14, 2005, the closing price of our common stock, warrants and units was \$5.06, \$0.75 and \$6.60, respectively.
+On November 1, 2005, the closing price of our common stock, warrants and units was \$5.45, \$0.98 and \$7.38, respectively.
 The quotations listed below reflect inter-dealer prices, without retail markup, markdown or commission, and may not necessarily represent actual transactions: